islandora-community/IslandoraCon2023/_pages/program.md

 #### <a name="27-4-3"/> Supporting Linked Data use-cases in the Digital Humanities
 *Room: Catalyst Centre* <br>
-*Panel Presenters: Susan Brown, Kirsta Stapelfeldt, Natalie Rothman, Mihaela Ilovan* <br>
+*Panel Presenters: Susan Brown, Kirsta Stapelfeldt, Natalie Rothman, Mihaela Ilovan, Bennett Steinburg, Natkeeran Ledchumykanthan* <br>
 This panel discusses how Islandora can support the production of customized linked data for digital humanities use cases.

 #### <a name="Showcase"/> Service Provider Showcases